MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 Delisted / Acquired / Bankrupt

-~50% of the full universe consists of companies that are no longer actively trading.
+~50% of the 18,000-entity universe consists of companies that are no longer actively trading.
 Excluding them fundamentally distorts any historical analysis.

 Notable companies in the full universe